 - The Higher Education Funding Council for England (HEFCE), for funding this project and, in particular, to Dr. Amanda Wilcox (HEFCE Regional Consultant) for her support and encouragement. - Yorkshire Universities, and the White Rose University Consortium for their support in building the network of participating higher education providers and for their vital advice and feedback in developing this project.
-Special thanks go to Emily Wolton, Josephine Barham, and Craig Walker. - Our partners in this project for their help and support; with special mention to the following for their support in facilitating data collection, and their critical feedback in the development of the research design and final report: - Leeds College of Music Joe Wilson - Sheffield Hallam University Carol Stanfield, Neil McKay, and Liz Austen - University of Leeds Jenny Lyon - University of Nottingham Robert Dowling and Roz Kelly - University of Sheffield Amerjit Basi, Kay Guccione, Jessica Nightingale, and Hugh Mather - University of York John Robinson, Nigel Dandy and Janet Barton - York St John University Mandy Asgar and Corinna Thomas - Sheffield Students' Union, particularly to Ali Day (2016/17 Education Officer) and Anna Mullaney (2016/17 Welfare Officer), for their advice and feedback. - Samuel Dent, Project Manager, who worked tirelessly throughout this project to develop and undertake the research, deliver the objectives, support good communication between the partners and lead the production of this report. - All of our key external stakeholders for their reviewing of the report and providing their view on the report overleaf.
-With special mention to The Open University, SEEC, NUCCAT, FACE and UALL. - Finally, I would like to extent our thanks to all the students and staff who have given their time and energy to participating in this research.
+Special thanks go to Emily Wolton, Josephine Barham, and Craig Walker. - Our partners in this project for their help and support; with special mention to the following for their support in facilitating data collection, and their critical feedback in the development of the research design and final report: - Leeds College of Music Joe Wilson - Sheffield Hallam University Carol Stanfield, Neil McKay, and Liz Austen - University of Leeds Jenny Lyon - University of Nottingham Robert Dowling and Roz Kelly - University of Sheffield Amerjit Basi, Kay Guccione, Jessica Nightingale, and Hugh Mather - University of York John Robinson, Nigel Dandy and Janet Barton - York St John University Mandy Asgar and Corinna Thomas - Sheffield Students' Union, particularly to Ali Day (2016/17 Education Officer) and Anna Mullaney 2016/17 Welfare Officer), for their advice and feedback. - All of our key external stakeholders, for their reviewing of the report, and providing their view on the report overleaf.
+These include a special mention to The Open University, SEEC, NUCCAT, FACE and UALL. - The Open University, for sharing their expertise and feedback in the area of credit transfer, in particular Peter Horrocks CBE (Vice-Chancellor), and Dr Liz Marr (Director of Learning & Teaching Innovation). - Finally I would like to extent our thanks to all the students and staff who have given their time and energy to participating in this research.